Direct Abundance Maps and Radial Metallicity Gradients of two Galaxies at z~4-5 in the GARDEN Survey: Detailed analysis of CANDELS 8005

 In the collapsed 1D spectrum of CANDELS~8005 (Fig.~\ref{8005_onedspec}) we find the [\ion{O}{2}]~$\lambda\lambda$3727,3729 doublet, all Balmer series lines from H11 through H$\beta$, with H$\epsilon$ blended with [\ion{Ne}{3}]~$\lambda$3869, the nebular and auroral [\ion{O}{3}] lines, and the \ion{He}{1} emission lines at $\lambda$4471 and $\lambda$5875, and [\ion{O}{1}]~$\lambda$6300~\AA.
 Two high-excitation lines, \ion{He}{2}~$\lambda$4686 and \ion{Ne}{5}, are unfortunately non observable, the former would fall in the detector spectral gap, and the latter does not fall within the observed wavelength range of this galaxy.
 It is thus not possible to establish the galaxy ionization with precision.

 We measure the redshift of the galaxy as a whole by simultaneously fitting the H$\beta$ and strong [\ion{O}{3}] lines, obtaining $z=3.794$.
 From direct analysis of the collapsed spectrum we measure the major spectral lines.
 We calculate $T_{\rm e}$=12861$\pm$291 K, and $N_{\rm e}$=144$\pm$32 cm$^{-3}$.
+The nebular continuum predicted from these physical parameters, representative of typical H~II region conditions, is negligible and does not affect our emission-line analysis \citep{Osterbrock2006}.
 The extinction constant is measured with Eq.
 (4) from the observed F$_{\rm H\gamma}$/F$_{\rm H\beta}$ flux ratio, and the theoretical emissivity ratio of these lines computed with PyNeb using the measured temperature and density, adopting the extinction law of \citet{1989ApJ...345..245C}.
 We found $c_{\rm \beta}$=0.068$\pm$0.028, or E(B-V)=0.047$\pm$0.018, which is considered low extinction.

 It is worth noting that this extinction is likely to be dominated by dust internal to the galaxy rather than foreground extinction.
 The adopted extinction law is typically used for nebular attenuation.
 Other extinction laws \citep[e. g.][]{2000ApJ...533..682C} also give low extinction.
 We include the line extinction derived from the observed Balmer ratio in the analysis, however, including or excluding it in the line analysis produces negligible differences on the final science results.